SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Methodology

-The Bradley-Terry model~\citep{bradley1952rank} is a popular theoretical formula employed to model the human preference distribution.
-As it operates on the sequence-level, its equivalent to the token-level is the Regret Preference model as previously proven by \citet{zeng2024token}.
 Solving Eq.~\ref{eq:optimal_policy} for $Q_\text{ref}$, considering $A \equiv Q - V$ and substituting to Eq.~\ref{eq:bt_equiv}, we obtain the final objective, named SparsePO.
-Our primary difference is that $m$ is dependent on each token effectively weighting both components of the objective (refer to Appendix \ref{sec:bt_equiv} for the detailed solution).
+Our primary difference is that $m$ is dependent on each token, effectively weighting both components of the objective.\footnote{Refer to Appendix \ref{sec:bt_equiv} for the detailed solution}